-337. "Member States shall regularly collect and maintain comprehensive statistics from the relevant authorities.
+337. &quot;Member States shall regularly collect and maintain comprehensive statistics from the relevant authorities.
 The statistics collected shall be sent to the Commission each year and shall include: (a) the number of freezing orders executed; (b) the number of confiscation orders executed; (c) the estimated value of property frozen, at least of property frozen with a view to possible subsequent confiscation at the time of freezing; (d) the estimated value of property recovered at the time of confiscation.
-2. Member States shall also send each year the following statistics to the Commission, if they are available at a central level in the Member State concerned: (a) the number of requests for freezing orders to be executed in another Member State; (b) the number of requests for confiscation orders to be executed in another Member State; (c) the value or estimated value of the property recovered following execution in another Member State.
+2. Member States shall also send each year the following statistics to the Commission, if they are available at a central level in the Member State concerned: (a) the number of requests for freezing orders to be executed in another Member State; (b) the number of equests for confiscation orders to be executed in another Member State; (c) the value or estimated value of the property recovered following execution in another Member State.
 3. Member States shall endeavour to collect data referred to in paragraph 2 at a central level" (Directive 2014/42/EU, art.
 11).

-Figure 47 - The asset recovery process in Europe

-Tracing and identification

-Regardless of the nature of the confiscation order, criminal assets can only be confiscated once they are traced and identified.

-Preservation (Freezing/Seizure)

-The seized asset is in the custody of the law and it is not in the full control and availability of the accused person.
+Tracing and identification Regardless of the nature of the confiscation order, criminal assets can only be confiscated once they are traced and identified.
+Preservation (Freezing/Seizure) The seized asset is in the custody of the law and it is not in the full control and availability of the accused person.
 The typical mechanisms are freezing (for bank accounts and real property) and seizure (for other movable assets).

-Confiscation and enforcement
+Confiscation and enforcement The confiscation order makes it legally possible to recover criminal assets.

+entrusted to a dedicated agency or a court appointed individual.

+Management

+The asset is

 The confiscation order makes it legally possible to recover criminal assets.
 The confiscation order is enforced against particular assets.
 The person subjected to the measure loses all rights to the confiscated asset and the asset belongs to the State.